Ya-Foo/MUN-register/documents/DOCUMENTATION.md

     ```

 There are many more things you can do with Threads, just visit the [PyQt5 documentation](https://doc.qt.io/qtforpython-5/) to find out more.

+## App GUI

+Gia Phu and Henry have already designed the GUI so follow their designs [here](https://docs.google.com/presentation/d/1qY5cqMBw-6FbdSAbfHJeYvB0jWfJhM9Rk-8UDwVV-hQ/edit#slide=id.g2c20d570521_0_10).
+If you do not have access, change to @bisvietnam.com account.

+To grasp the basics of creating GUI with PyQt5, please have a read through [this](https://www.pythonguis.com/tutorials/pyqt-basic-widgets/) and [this](https://www.pythonguis.com/tutorials/pyqt-layouts/), in that order.
+In a short summary, the process of adding GUI elements includes:

+1. Create a layout
+2. Define a widget
+3. Customise the widget
+4. Add that widget to the layout
+5. Set and finalise layout
+6. Show the widget / main thread

+For any web-devs out there, this is very similar to HTML and CSS, where the Main application is the `<body>` and the widgets are `<div>` elements; both can be customised with a language similar to CSS.

 ## Code organisation